erwald/blog/posts/against-llm-reductionism.md

 - It may have the ability and motivation to gain more such knowledge, and to improve its reasoning skills.
 - It may have an innate motivation to make next-word predictions, and to make them correctly, and to not die or give up until it has made them.

 You may further ask yourself whether, if you took such a creature and gave it a computer in the real world in the year 2024, it would be able to use its evolved (in-distribution) knowledge, or its hard-earned talents, in that new (out-of-distribution) environment.
-Perhaps itsability to verify things, being hampered by its only seeing the world through text, is fatal.
+Perhaps its inability to verify things, being hampered by its only seeing the world through text, is fatal.
 Perhaps it would try to influence the world in order make successful next-token predictions (or whatever else it yearns for, if it yearns at all) easier and more plentiful.
 These are all, in my opinion, open questions.
 Put differently, I don't know whether LLMs, as currently built, will ever scale to general intelligence or whether they will be limited by the world (text) or way (next-token prediction) in which they're trained; maybe it takes multimodal systems for that, or something else, or maybe it will never be possible.

 ## Reasons for Caution